Bitlancer/strings-documentation/README.md

 4) I tried everything above, what now?

-Contact us at support@bitlancer.com and we'll help you troubleshoot your problem.
+Contact us at support@bitlancer.com, or open an issue on Github, and we'll try to help resolve your problem.